TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 thrice how malicious he is, if we ever needed any convincing of this.

 Thankfully we don't have to make a deal with the devil.
 We can just steal the hammer from his House of Hope, just as the Crown was stolen from Mephistopheles.
 Easier said than done.
-Penetrating the hells, breaking into a devils home, stealing his most valuable asset.
+Penetrating the hells, breaking into a devil's home, stealing his most valuable asset.
 So naturally, as the true heroes we are, that is what we do.

 At the beginning of our arguably most perilous quest in the game we meet a character right after entering The House of Hope.
 A woman half mad, swinging wildly between coherence and madness.
 When asked who she is she says: